 SC State is committed to reducing childhood obesity, improving the health and nutrition of residents and having a more sustainable and secure food supply.
-The researchers are instrumental in focusing on foodborne pathogens that affect the food supply, which cause illnesses to millions of Americans annually.
+The researchers are instrumental in focusing on foodborne pathogens that affect the food supply, which causes illnesses to millions of Americans annually.
 Training and education to farmers would be provided to enhance food safety, through outreach programs/ activities and demonstrations.

-SC State will conduct research to investgate the effects of ozone on aflatoxin in wheat, soybeans and cottonseeds grown in South Carolina.
-There will be an analysis of the aforemented crops for the prevalence of mold and the reduction of aflatoxins by ozone.
-Also, a new initiative dealing with susceptibility of insects to gaseous ozone: flow characteristics and pentration of ozone through various materials will be examined.

-In addition, research will continue on targeted and untargeted multi-residue pesticides analysis in food using chromatography-mass spectrometry (MS) techniques and mult-variable statistical tools to investigate mult-residue pesticides in foods, specifically selected fruits and vegetables.
+SC State will conduct research to investigate South Carolina crops for the prevalence of mold and the reduction of aflatoxins by ozone.
+Also, a new initiative dealing with susceptibility of insects to gaseous ozone: flow characteristics and penetration of ozone through various materials will be examined.
+In addition, research will continue on targeted and untargeted multi-residue pesticide analysis in food using chromatography-mass spectrometry (MS) techniques and multi-variable statistical tools to investigate multi-residue pesticides in foods, specifically selected fruits, and vegetables.